JRGruhnert/JRGruhnert/README.md

 - 👋 Hi, I’m @JRGruhnert
-- 👀 I’m interested in AI, app and web development, IT-security and environmental informatics.
+- 👀 I’m interested in AI, machine learning, robotics and app and web development.
-- 🌱 I’m currently learning python, react.js and machine learning.
+- 🌱 I’m currently using python.
-- Nothing much to see her.
-My projects are mostly private and for personal research.

 <!---
 JRGruhnert/JRGruhnert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.